 Where mental health was once taboo and under-reported, the dial has been switched completely with journalists keen to emphasise the scale of the issues facing people in the UK today.

 A quick Google search returns a swathe of studies linking financial concerns with stress and eventually under-performance at work.
-For example:

 - Although measures of people’s money-related anxiety reached a three-year low in 2018, about 10.3 million people – a fifth of the UK’s population – reported high anxiety, and this proportion has remained roughly constant since 2014.